 Western Ribbonsnake

-Description: A slim, medium-sized snake (20.0 to 30.0 inches in length) with long tail (approximately 1/3 of the total length) and keeled scales.
+One subspecies, Orange-striped Ribbonsnake (T. p. proximus), occurs in Tennessee, and it is found in only 4 counties in the far western part of the state.
+It is a slim, medium-sized snake (20.0 to 30.0 inches in length) with a long tail (approximately 1/3 of the total length) and keeled scales.
 Three light, longitudinal stripes run the length of the black body.
 The mid-dorsal stripe is usually orange, while the side stripes are narrow and yellow and located on the 3rd and 4th scale rows (counting up from the belly scales).
+The head is black with large, yellow or orange spots that touch each other; the lower jaw lacks black markings.
+The unmarked belly is cream-colored or light green.
+The young are identical to adults.

 Similar Species: Eastern Ribbonsnake has missing or faint spots on the head that do not touch.
-Eastern Gartersnake has black markings on lower jaw; side stripes are lower on body (scale rows 2 and 3).
+Eastern Gartersnake has black markings on the lower jaw; side stripes are lower on the body (scale rows 2 and 3).

-Habitat: These semi-aquatic snakes prefer areas near water such as streams, rivers, wetlands, sloughs, and ponds.
+Habitat: These semi-aquatic snakes prefer areas near water, such as streams, rivers, wetlands, sloughs, and ponds.

 Diet: Main food items include small frogs, tadpoles, toads, salamanders, and minnows.

-Breeding information: Mating occurs in spring and the young are born alive in late summer or autumn.
+Breeding information: Mating occurs in spring, and the young are born alive in late summer or autumn.
 Females deliver 4-28 young (average 12-13) in a litter.
 Young mature in 2-3 years.

-Fun Facts:
+Fun Facts

 • When threatened Eastern Ribbonsnakes usually escape into the vegetation along shallow edges instead of fleeing into deep water.